webflo/themekey/README.txt

 Description
 ===========

-ThemeKey is meant to be a generic theme switching module.
+ThemeKey is designed to be a generic theme switching module.
 It allows you to switch the theme for different paths and based on object properties (e.g. node field values).
-It can also be easily extended to support additional paths or properties as exposed by other modules.
+It can also be easily extended to support additional paths or properties, as exposed by other modules.

 Documentation for users and developers is very sparse at the